usbarmory/interlock/README.md

 An HSM specific AES-256-OFB based symmetric cipher is exposed, with keys derived from the user password as well as device specific secret.

-Additionally the LUKS passwords, for accessing encrypted volumes, can filtered through the HSM to make it device specific.
+Additionally the LUKS password, for accessing encrypted volumes, can filtered through the HSM to make it device specific.

 Finally the TLS certificates can also be stored encrypted for a specific